jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I see no wolves.
 I see nothing, says Oldest Daughter.

 Wolves we see.
 We cannot see tigers.
 They are ghost.
 No huddle.
 It is hot.
 We must go.
 This path is good.
-We are close.
 We keep moving.

 We keep moving.
 We keep moving.
 We are here!